vmgdimmick/Mini-Project-1/README.md

 - Neural Network to predict job satisfaction
 - Clustering model for grouping work projects

-By combining these approaches, we aim to gain insight into what drives employee engagement and where organizations can make improvements.
+By combining these approaches, we aim to answer our question: How do certain factors influence employee satisfaction and productivity?

-# Productivity Research: Satisfaction & Characteristics
+## Productivity Research: Satisfaction & Characteristics
 - Satisfaction:
    - Productive work environments foster productivity, improve moral, promotes collaboration, and fosters growth
    - Happy and engaged employees are often more productive